Community Grant Application Presentations and Vote

 Bridging community engagement to action is one of Council’s core values.
 Participatory budgeting is a way to bridge that gap – it’s one more way in which the City is engaging community members in the decision-making process.

-Participatory budgeting is not a consultation or a competition.
-It is a direct, democratic process which empowers residents to set priorities for the community, and make real decisions about real money.
+Participatory budgeting is a direct, democratic process which empowers residents to set priorities for the community, and make real decisions about real money.
 Participatory budgeting has been implemented, at varying levels, in municipalities around the world, with the common goal of engaging community members to make decisions about how specific public funds are allocated.